 - You can scale and extend the basic functionality of the software to achieve whatever you want through plugins, themes, and custom-built applications.
 It is much more than a simple blogging platform.
 You can build any type of website or complex web application on WordPress.

-- It offers a relatively easy (and usually cheaper) entry into the world of online freelancing from publishing, to support to development or several other areas.
+- It offers a relatively easy (and usually cheaper) entry into the world of online freelancing from blogging, to support to wordpress development or several other areas.
 For some businesses you can start with as little as $500 or less.

 - There are lots of free (and premium) resources to help you quickly get started with your business idea.

 All these factors make WordPress an attractive route for individuals who want to pursue freelancing business.

 Is It Really That Easy?

 Not all is rosy when you venture out as a WordPress entrepreneur.
 True, you can make a very comfortable income from WordPress.
 Hundreds of enterprising people are earning thousands of dollars each year from several WordPress related businesses, but it requires a hell of a lot of hard work and commitment to achieve that level of success.
 Most successful WordPress entrepreneurs have put in a great deal of work to get to the level of a comfortable income.